The Classification of Clifford Gates over Qubits: Gates

-It turns out that every two-qubit stabilizer gate is equivalent to some combination of one qubit stabilizer gates and generalized CNOT gates (see Appendix~\ref{app:canonical_form}).
-Most classes of stabilizer gates are of this form, but there are a handful of classes which require larger generators such as the $\tfour$ gate \cite{ags:2015, gottesman:1998theory}.
-For all $k \geq 1$, we define $\operatorname{T}_{2k}$ as the $2k$-bit classical gate that flips all bits of the input when the parity of the input is odd and does nothing when the parity of the input is even.
-In particular, $\operatorname{T}_2$ is the lowly SWAP gate.
-Notice that $\operatorname{T}_{2k}$ is an orthogonal linear function of the input bits.
-The matrix of the $\tfour$ gate (over $\ftwo$) is
+where $b_x = x_1 \oplus x_2 \oplus \ldots \oplus x_{2k}$.
+Intuitively, $\tgate_{2k}$ outputs the complement of the input when the parity of the input is odd and does nothing when the parity of the input is even.
+In particular, $\tgate_2$ is the lowly SWAP gate.
+Notice that this is an orthogonal linear function of the input bits, and therefore has a $2k \times 2k$ matrix over $\ftwo$ with orthogonal rows and columns:

-In the quantum setting, let the $\operatorname{T}_{2k}$ gate simply apply this transformation to the $Z$ basis vectors.